Corwinpro/your-train-butler/README.md

 - Show live departures from a station or between stations,
 - Notify about service disruptions on your regular travels.

 *Note*: this is still a very much work in progress project.
-Please feel free to open an bug report, feature request, or a general suggestion.
+Please feel free to open bug reports, feature requests, or a general suggestion.

 ## Give it a try!